-Courses should use well-designed irrigation systems with precision scheduling based on soil infiltration rates, soil water-holding capacity, plant water-use requirements, the depth of the root zone, and the desired level of turfgrass appearance and performance in order to maximize efficient watering.
+Courses should use well-designed irrigation systems with precision scheduling based on evapotranspiration (ET), soil infiltration rates, soil water-holding capacity, plant water-use requirements, the depth of the root zone, and the desired level of turfgrass appearance and performance in order to maximize efficient watering.

-- The irrigation system should be designed and installed so that the putting surface, slopes, and surrounding areas can be watered independently. - Account for nutrients in effluent supply when making fertilizer calculations. - Install part-circle heads that conserve water and reduce unnecessary stress to greens and surrounds. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Manually adjust automated ET data to reflect wet and dry areas on the course. - Install rain switches to shut down the irrigation system if enough rain falls in a zone.
+- Design and install the irrigation system so that the putting surface, slopes, and surrounding areas can be watered independently. - Account for nutrients in effluent water supply when making fertilizer calculations. - Install part-circle heads that conserve water and reduce unnecessary stress to greens and surrounds. - Avoid use of a global setting; make adjustments to watering times per head. - Base water times on actual site conditions for each head and zone. - Adjust irrigation run times based on current local meteorological data. - Use computed daily ET rate to adjust run times to meet the turf's moisture needs. - Adjust automated ET data manually to reflect wet and dry areas on the course. - Install rain switches to shut down the irrigation system if enough rain falls in a zone. - Use soil moisture sensors to bypass preset or to create on-demand irrigation schedules. - Space permanent irrigation sprinklers and other distribution devices according to the manufacturer's recommendations. - Base spacing on average wind conditions during irrigation. - Evaluate triangular spacing.
+It is more uniform than square spacing.

-- Use soil moisture sensors to bypass preset or to create on-demand irrigation schedules. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations. - Spacing should be based on average wind conditions during irrigation. - Triangular spacing is more uniform than square spacing. - Periodically perform catch-can uniformity tests. - Reducing dry spots and soil compaction improves water infiltration, which in turn reduces water use and runoff in other areas. - Irrigation should occur in the early morning hours before air temperatures rise and relative humidity drops. - Base plant water needs on evapotranspiration rates, recent rainfall, recent temperature extremes and soil moisture. - Depending on physical soil characteristics and turf type, using core or solid-tine aeration to improve rooting. - Slicing and spiking help relieve surface compaction and promote better water penetration and aeration. - Visually monitor or use portable soil moisture probes to identify localized dry conditions or hot spots or identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install in-ground (wireless) soil moisture sensors or use hand-held moisture meters in the root zone for each irrigation zone to enhance scheduled timerbased run times. - An irrigation system should also have high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Place soil moisture sensors in a representative location of the irrigation zone. - Install soil moisture sensors in the driest irrigation zone of the irrigation system. - Wireless soil moisture systems should be installed to prevent damage from aeration.
+- Perform catch-can uniformity tests periodically. - Reduce dry spots and soil compaction to improve water infiltration, which in turn reduces water use and runoff in other areas. - Use irrigation in the early morning hours before air temperatures rise and relative humidity drops. - Base plant water needs on evapotranspiration rates, recent rainfall, recent temperature extremes and soil moisture. - Use mowing, verticutting, aeration, wetting agents, nutrition, and other cultural practices to control water loss and to encourage conservation and efficiency. - Use solid-tine aeration equipment in place of verticutting, depending on physical soil characteristics and turf type. - Use slicing and spiking to help relieve surface compaction and promote better water penetration and aeration. - Monitor for localized dry conditions or hot spots visually to identify poor irrigation efficiency or a failed system device. - Use predictive models to estimate soil moisture and the best time to irrigate. - Install in-ground (wireless) soil moisture sensors or use hand-held moisture meters in the root zone for each irrigation zone to enhance scheduled timer-based run times. - Ensure an irrigation system has high- and low-pressure sensors that shut down the system in case of breaks and malfunctions. - Place soil moisture sensors in a representative location of the irrigation zone. - Install soil moisture sensors in the driest irrigation zone of the irrigation system. - Install wireless soil moisture systems to prevent damage from aeration.